0vercl0k/rp/README.md

 rp++ is a full-cpp written tool that aims to find ROP sequences in PE/Elf/Mach-O x86/x64 binaries.
 It is open-source and has been tested on several OS: Debian / Windows 7 / FreeBSD / Mac OSX Lion (10.7.3).
 Moreover, it is x64 compatible.
-I almost forgot, it handles Intel and AT&T syntax (beloved BeaEngine).
+I almost forgot, it handles both Intel and AT&T syntax (beloved BeaEngine).
 By the way, the tool is a standalone executable ; I will upload static-compiled binaries for each OS.

 You can build very easily rp++ with CMake, it will generate a project file for your prefered IDE.
-There are some other things you will be able with rp++, like finding hexadecimal value, or strings, etc.
+There are some other things you will be able to do with rp++, like finding hexadecimal values, or strings, etc.

-Also, the cool thing I really enjoy with rp++ is that I can find ROP gadgets on ELF/Mach-O on my Windows desktop -- I haven't to boot my VM and setup a ropeme installation, or to install ImmunityDbg.
+Also, the cool thing I really enjoy with rp++ is that I can find ROP gadgets on ELF/Mach-O on my Windows desktop -- I don't have to boot my VM and setup a ropeme installation, or to install ImmunityDbg.
 The other cool thing is, well, I'm trying to comment my code with Doxygen.

 Benchmark: Is it efficient ?
 =================

-Yeah, here are some benchmarks I have done on my personal laptop:
+Yeah, here are some benchmarks I have done on my personal laptop (Win7 x64, Intel i7 Q720 @ 1.6GHz, 4GB RAM):

 	- Target: ntoskrnl.exe x64 version 6.1.7601.17790
 		D:\rp-win-x64.exe --file=ntoskrnl.exe --rop=8 > n